atimpone/aws-foundation-journey/1-dev-environments/2-6-determine-networking-approach.md

 ### Option 2: AWS CloudFormation Template

-After you create each development team AWS account, you would use AWS CloudFormation either from the AWS Management Console or command line to create a new CloudFormation stack that automatically provisions a VPC and related resources based on a series of input parameters.
+After you create each development team AWS account, you would use AWS CloudFormation either from the AWS Management Console or command line to create a new CloudFormation stack based on a CloudFormation template file that automatically provisions a VPC and related resources.
+You supply a series of parameters to customize the VPC configuration.
+Over time, you can easily evolve the template to meet your changing needs.

 ### Deciding on an Approach